safe-global/safe-docs/README.md

 ## Execution

-The project can be run with a server that is executed in development and production mode.
+The project can be run with a server that's executed in development and production mode.

 ### Development mode